Days

 Estimate: Varies

-Unfortunately, there’s no straightforward answer to how much it costs to ship a mattress with UPS.
-Furniture shipping services vary by location, so you’ll have to defer to your local UPS page to find information and request a quote.
+Unfortunately, there’s no straightforward answer to how much it costs to ship a mattress with UPS Ground.
+Furniture shipping services vary by locations, so you’ll have to defer to your local UPS page to find information on how to transport a mattress and to request a quote.

 Finding the most cost-effective option for shipping your mattress may take a little bit of leg work.
-We recommend calling around and requesting quotes from various providers before choosing a shipping company.
-When you call, have this information on hand:
+We recommend calling around and requesting quotes from various shipping companies before choosing a shipping company.
+When you call for shipping rates, have this information on hand:

-If you decide to move your mattress yourself, hire movers, or ship it through a freight shipping company, you’ll need to pack it carefully to prevent damage.
-We’ve outlined the steps below.
+If you decide to move your mattress yourself, hire movers, or ship it through a freight shipping company, you’ll need to complete some prep work to prevent damage.
+Here’s how to pack a mattress for shipping, step by step.

 To safely pack your mattress, you’ll need the following:

-Before packing it up, measure your mattress so you know exactly what you're dealing with and how much painter's plastic, bubble wrap, and other packing materials you'll need.
+Before packing it up, measure the length, width, and height of your mattress so you know exactly what you're dealing with and how much painter's plastic, bubble wrap, and other packing materials you'll need.

 Make sure your mattress is clean and debris-free before you pack it.
 After stripping the bed linens, use a hand vacuum to clear away the mattress surface and sides.